scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X
 ```

-The response contains the transaction&rsquo;s ID:
+The response contains a list of UTXOs:

 ```json
 {